Hormones and Candida: The Hidden Connection

 When the digestive system becomes inflamed or imbalanced, hormone regulation may become more difficult.

 The gut also plays a major role in detoxification.
 Hormones like estrogen must be properly broken down and removed from the body.
+This process relies on both the liver and the gut microbiome working together.
 If gut function slows down or certain bacteria become imbalanced, hormones may be poorly metabolised and re-circulated.

 This may contribute to symptoms linked with hormonal imbalance.